-I rally at 5:30am feeling delusionally envigorated and stroll along the jetty in the dawn’s early light, however, the passive-aggressive whines of the gulls begin to feel personal, which signals the end to my constitutional.
+I rally at 5:30am feeling delusionally envigorated and stroll along the jetty in the dawn’s early light.
+The passive-aggressive whines of the gulls, however, take on an accusatory tone, signaling the end to my constitutional.
 Back in the apt, I discover the coffeemaker only makes mini-espressos, useless one-sip pseudo-beverages.
 Damn Keurigs and their ilk.
-Ali appears and we commit to ambling over to Shed B, our portal for a day on Rottnest Island, stopping for breakfast on the way.
+Ali appears and we commit to ambling over to Shed B, our portal for a day on Rottnest Island.
 The ferry ride takes 45 minutes, the highlight of which is watching television coverage of Cher’s triumphal entrance into Sydney for the Gay and Lesbian Mardi Gras.

 We wobble back to ‘town’ and order two small pizzas.
 A quokka appears, ostensibly inspecting the floor beneath our table.
 They’re not very efficient crumb prospectors.
-The trees above us provide shelter for a species of vocally adept and insane birds we have taken to calling Cats-Fucking birds.
-Their call can vary from a child’s cry to a yodel to, yes, the vocal stylings of cats fucking.
+Above us, trees provide shelter to a species of vocally adept and insane birds we have taken to calling Cats-Fucking Birds.
+Their call can vary from a child’s cry to a yodel to, yes, the ear-popping screech of cats fucking.
 When the salad-eating Italians at the next table depart, a swarm of avian predators attack the leftover roughage, raising a general alarm.
-At the local Museum, we discover that for almost a hundred years Rottnest Island had been a penitentiary for aboriginals, when a Governor-General of Western Australia chose the island as a summer retreat.
+At the local Museum, we discover that for almost a hundred years Rottnest Island had been a penitentiary for aboriginals when a Governor-General of Western Australia chose the island as a summer retreat.
 And so began its transformation from prison to a playground.
 Alice asks the docent to identify the bird with the bizarre cry.
 It’s a goddamn crow.